Oakland, California: Geography

+Oakland is in the eastern region of the San Francisco Bay.

 The United States Census Bureau says the city's total area is 78.0 sqmi, including 55.8 sqmi of land and 22.2 sqmi (28.48 percent) of water.

 Oakland's highest point is near Grizzly Peak Blvd, east of Berkeley, just over 1760 ft above sea level at about 37.8786°N 122.2241°W. Oakland has 19 mi of shoreline, but Radio Beach is the only beach in Oakland.

 Oaklanders refer to their city's terrain as "the flatlands" and "the hills".
 Until recent waves of gentrification, these terms also symbolized Oakland's deep economic divide, with "the hills" being more affluent communities.
 About two-thirds of Oakland lies in the flat plain of the East Bay, with one-third rising into the foothills and hills of the East Bay range.

 Ruptures along the nearby San Andreas Fault caused severe earth movement in the San Francisco Bay Area in 1906 and 1989.
 San Andreas quakes induces creep (movement occurring on earthquake faults) in the Hayward fault, which runs directly through Oakland, Berkeley, San Jose and other Bay Area cities.